Where to observe seals on the Opal Coast?

 What to do if you find an injured seal?

-If you find a seal that seems to be injured or in trouble, the first thing to do is to keep your distance.
-This animal is indeed protected by law, but it can also be aggressive (like any injured wild animal) or carry diseases.
-So, make sure you don't touch it and remain vigilant, while paying attention to its condition in order to provide some information to the rescue team (is it bleeding? do you see any visible wounds? does it have a strange behavior?)
+If you come across a seal that appears to be injured or in trouble, your first instinct is to keep your distance.
+This animal is protected by law, but it can also be aggressive (like any injured wild animal) or a carrier of disease.
+So make sure you don't touch it and remain vigilant, while paying close attention to its condition so you can provide some information to the rescue team (is it bleeding? do you see any visible wounds? is it behaving strangely?).

-Stay away and, if you can, prevent curious people from approaching it or trying to touch it, transport it or release it into the water.
-It is not uncommon for some people to try to intervene at all costs, but the seal is a wild and protected animal, and only authorized professionals can intervene.
-Too large a crowd would also cause stress to an already weakened animal, as seals feel very vulnerable when they are on land.
-This would only worsen its condition and it is also punishable by law.
+Keep your distance and, if you can, prevent curious onlookers from approaching, touching, transporting or releasing them.
+It's not uncommon for people to be desperate to intervene, but seals are wild and protected animals, and only authorized professionals can intervene.
+Too large a crowd would also cause stress to an already weakened animal, as seals feel very vulnerable when on land.
+This would only worsen the animal's condition, and is punishable by law.

-Thanks to Patrick Thiery of the association Picardie Nature and its volunteers Christine Martin, Corinne Varin and Simon Thiery for their help in the constitution of this file.
+Thanks to Patrick Thiery of the Picardie Nature association and his volunteers Christine Martin, Corinne Varin and Simon Thiery for their help in putting together this dossier.